 Hi there!

-My name is Eva Marriott-Fabre, and I am the Features Editor: Print for The Standard.
+My name is Eva Marriott-Fabre, and I am the Features Editor: Print for The Standard at the American School in London.
 My interest in journalism sparked when I became an arts editor for my middle school newspaper, The Scroll, and since then, I have developed my journalistic skills through my work.
 Throughout my time on The Standard, I have been a reporter, member of the media team and Features Editor: Online.
 Above all, I enjoy writing about school events, environmental issues and the arts.
 In addition to being a student journalist, I also enjoy drawing, reading, learning about the environment, studying languages and doing volunteer work.

 My work